-With the help of transponders equipped on the vessels, the satellites will collect AIS signals from the vessels to provide its position, route, speed and ship’s type, among others through various online platforms.
+With the help of transponders equipped on the vessels, the satellites will collect AIS signals from the vessels to provide their position, route, speed, and ship’s type through various online platforms.

-It is important to note that ship tracking done through these online platforms is often meant for educational purpose.
+It is important to note that ship tracking done through these online platforms is often meant for educational purposes.

 Though most of these service providers promise a “real-time” location of the ships, the data displayed is always behind by a few minutes or even by several hours.
-Thus, this information should NEVER be used for navigation purpose.
+Thus, this information should NEVER be used for navigation purposes.

-Here we have a list of a few prominent websites which are widely used for near-accurate online ship tracking.
+Here we have a list of a few prominent websites widely used for near-accurate online ship tracking.

 Notable Vessel Tracking Websites

-Marine-Traffic, one of the most famous and widely used online ship tracking systems, offers real-time data of ships along with advanced search features.
+Marine-Traffic, one of the most famous and widely used online ship tracking systems, offers ships’ real-time data and advanced search features.

 Apart from tracking ships, Marine-Traffic also allows the tracking of various Ports around the world.
-The AIS system of the website boasts of a massive database of ships of every type.
+Moreover, the AIS system of the website boasts a massive database of ships of every type.

-The website operates more than 2, 000 AIS stations located in over 165 countries and has over 600, 000 registered users and around 20 million visits to its website every month.
+The website operates more than 2000 AIS stations located in over 165 countries and has over 600 000 registered users and around 20 million visits to its website every month.

 FleetMon, another open database of ships and ports across the world, offers real-time AIS position data of ships, along with technical information on over 500000 vessels.

-Using its interactive tool named FleetMon Explorer, you can see a real-time view of the marine traffic and access information on operations monitoring, logistics scheduling, fleet tracking, and traffic analysis etc.
+Using its interactive tool named FleetMon Explorer, you can see a real-time view of the marine traffic and access information on operations monitoring, logistics scheduling, fleet tracking, traffic analysis etc.

 This online service collects AIS ship feeds used by vessels over 300 tonnes, passenger vessels and small vessels like yachts to provide real-time information to its customers.

-Offering services across digital, social and mobile platforms, VesselFinder offers efficient monitoring services, port calls, and master data and a detailed voyage history of each ship.
+Offering services across digital, social and mobile platforms, VesselFinder offers efficient monitoring services, port calls, master data and a detailed voyage history of each ship.
 In addition, it also provides historical AIS Data services that deliver customized ship movements reports, analysis of traffic density and video simulation of vessel movements, among others.

 The website has a huge database that consists of updated vessel specifications, characteristics, ownership and management information etc. In addition, Vesseltracker offers analytics and reports on vessel movements and port events.

-VT Explorer offers its users with the real-time AIS position data and technical information of more than 100,000ships every day.
+VT Explorer offers its users real-time AIS position data and technical information of more than 100,000ships every day.
 Apart from the required information, the website also provides images of all the vessels being tracked.

 myshiptracking is another advanced website that provides real-time positions of vessels around the world.
 With its large database, myshiptracking allows users to monitor vessels and ports efficiently to analyze the marine traffic across the world.
-The website also allows you to save our browsing data and also offers its service to iPhone and Android users through mobile apps.
+The website also allows you to save your browsing data and offers its service to iPhone and Android users through mobile apps.